IshtarOfficial/ae-lexicon/entries/037-uv-ir-protocol.md

-# 📘 Æ-Lexicon Entry 037: The Invisble SPectrum (UV/IR Protocol)
+# 📘 Æ-Lexicon Entry 037: The Invisble Spectrum (UV/IR Protocol)

 **Title:** The Invisible Spectrum: The Frequencies That Burn Beyond the Visible